HimanshuMohanty-Git24/Veloce_Ai/README.md

 10. User profiles and personalized experiences
 11. Additional database tables and dummy data (Update Added ✅)
 12. Refinements to the user interface (Update Added ✅)
-13. Integration with external systems (Android Auto, VM app, car dashboards)
+13. Integration with external systems (Android Auto, VM app, car dashboards) (Not possible realistically in this short time span)